Physical Therapist Jobs at Banner Health with Visa Sponsorship

 -

 Demonstrates appropriate supervision and delegation of personnel to achieve safe delivery of quality cost effective patient care.
-Supervision and delegation of the PTA, ATC, Therapy Technician, and student complies with department policies and regulatory agencies.
+Supervision and delegation of the PTA, ATC, Therapy Technician and student complies with department policies and regulatory agencies.
+Participates in the training and orientation of new personnel.
 Assures competency of personnel, prior to delegation of task.

 -